 The goals of the founders of the NSRCF were two-fold.
 They wanted to pay tribute to the NJASRC and the generosity of the people who reached across race differences and wartime hatred to offer a helping hand.
 And, as written in their Mission Statement, they wanted to "promote public awareness and understanding of the forced removal and internment of 120,000 persons of Japanese ancestry during World War II."

-Since 1983 the NSRCF has awarded more than $588,800 to 608 deserving students and the endowment fund has grown to $1.3 million.
+As of 2018, the NSRCF has awarded just over $1 Million Dollars to nearly 1,000 deserving students.
 The board of directors is committed to maximizing the funds available for scholarships, therefore administrative operations are handled by volunteers.
 Only 8% of donations are used for operating costs and expenses and the remaining 92% of all donations go directly into the endowment, the interest from which the annual scholarships are funded.

 The unique story of the Nisei Student Relocation Commemorative Fund is made up of many complex components and intriguing elements.
 Its history ties the Japanese American students during World War II and their internment and subsequent college experience, to the war in Vietnam, the so-called "Boat People," refugee camps, and the young refugees and immigrants coming to America seeking a better life.
 The NSRCF founders believe that whether the recipient was in an internment camp in America or a refugee camp in Thailand, each should have the opportunity to go to college.
 By not wavering from that original goal, the Nisei founders have guided the Fund's growth and have watched their dream prosper a thousand-fold.
 Their vision is testament to their commitment, energy, and determination, and serves as both inspiration and model for future generations.